San Miguel Corporation: Bank of Commerce

 Bank of Commerce is a universal bank in the Philippines.
 Founded in 1963, SMC acquired the bank in 2008.
 The bank is the 16th largest bank in the country in terms of total assets.

+San Miguel Integrated Logistics Services Inc.

+San Miguel Integrated Logistics Services, Inc. (San Miguel Logistics), a subsidiary of San Miguel Corporation, is one of the Philippines’ leading logistics company that offers full range of transportation and logistics services to meet the needs of modern businesses.